derekh715/p2p-music-player/README.md

 # CSCI3280 Project

-## How does the Client classes work???
+## How do the Client classes work???

 The `BaseClient` constructor does a few things:

-1. Initialize the acceptor (it lets you accept connections) with that computers IP address and a designated port
+1. Initialize the acceptor (which accept connections) with that computers IP address and a designated port
 2. Start the acceptor
 3. `trap_signal` is supposed to trap SIGINT and SIGTERM, now it does nothing
 4. `accept_socket()` starts accepting connections